Situated Near Winston-Salem Is North Carolina's Historic Town With European Village Vibes

 How to plan a trip to Bethania

-Bethania is located within Winston-Salem's city limits, so in many ways, it's easiest to use the greater city as a basis for any travel.
-While the city does have its own airport, it's primarily a commercial-use hub and won't be much use for leisure travelers.
-Raleigh-Durham International and Charlotte Douglas International are both between 90 minutes and two hours away by car, offering regular access from virtually every corner of the country.
-If Winston-Salem isn't your place, try swinging north to stay in one of North Carolina's best small towns, Mount Airy, to check out some Hollywood history.
+Bethania is surrounded by Winston-Salem, so in many ways, it's easiest to use the city as a basis for any travel.
+While the city does have its own airport, it's primarily used for corporate charter flights, so it won't be much use for leisure travelers.
+Raleigh-Durham International and Charlotte Douglas International are roughly between 90 minutes and two hours away by car, offering regular access from virtually every corner of the country.

-While there are bus links in Winston-Salem, it's far easier to book an Uber, rent a car, or call a taxi.
-It's only a 20-minute drive to Bethania from downtown, as opposed to a multi-transfer bus route that could take well over an hour.
+While there are bus links in Winston-Salem, it's easier to book an Uber, rent a car, or call a taxi.
+It's about a 20-minute drive to Bethania from downtown, as opposed to a multi-transfer bus route that could take well over an hour.
 A walk from Winston-Salem's Old Town — the Moravian part — to Bethania is only 30 minutes.

-You won't find any accommodation or restaurants in Bethania itself, but Winston-Salem is full of strong options.
+You won't find any accommodations or restaurants in Bethania itself, but Winston-Salem is full of strong options.
 Its restaurant scene, in particular, is becoming something of a force in North Carolina.
 Its hotel selection is surprisingly eclectic, offering a range of modern options and unique historic properties that lean into the downtown area's Art Deco style.
 Wherever you choose to stay or eat, Bethania will offer a unique look into the little-known history of the Moravians in North Carolina.